What is Mainframe? | History, Features, and Pros/Cons

 Users began seeing third-generation mainframes in the 1970s and 1980s.
 Among the developments in these years were significant advances in hardware technologies.
 Thus, they increased the reliability of these vast systems.

 Additionally, they developed the Time Sharing method.
-This method allowed many users to share the machine besides.
+This method allowed many users to share the machine.

 In the 1990s, the fourth generation of mainframe PCs appeared.
 In recent years, the system has had scalability, high performance, and parallel processing capabilities.
 Thanks to these features, the physical dimensions of the machines have become even smaller.